evolvingstuff/vdw2/content/posts/obesity-also-increases-the-risk-of-mental-health-problems-probably-vitamin-d.md

 [Anxiety](https://vitamindwiki.com/Depression#Anxiety_studies)

-<a href="/posts/overview-schizophrenia-and-vitamin-dschizophrenia" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Schizophrenia and Vitamin D|Schizophrenia">Overview Schizophrenia and Vitamin D|Schizophrenia</a>
+<a href="/posts/overview-schizophrenia-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Schizophrenia and Vitamin D">Schizophrenia</a>

-<a href="/posts/smoking-reduces-vitamin-d-many-studiesaddiction-to-smoking" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Smoking reduces vitamin D - many studies|Addiction to smoking">Smoking reduces vitamin D - many studies|Addiction to smoking</a>
+<a href="/posts/smoking-reduces-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Smoking reduces vitamin D - many studies">Addiction to smoking</a>